-The accompanying soundtrack evokes the colonial journeys and conceits of years gone by, and includes the constant creaking of a sea vessel, popular music of the Edwardian era and one of the first recordings of the human voice: haunting iterations of Claire de Lune.
+The accompanying soundtrack evokes the colonial journeys and conceits of years gone by, and includes the constant creaking of a sea vessel, popular music of the Edwardian era and one of the first recordings of the human voice: haunting iterations of Au Claire de la Lune.

 The Revenant transforms the viewer him/herself into a revenant, transporting us back into a bygone time when notions of El Dorado were still very much alive.
 At a time when mining is again so much in the forefront of contemporary South African history – and problematically so – The Revenant, while being a work of whimsy, is at the same time a satirical moment of pause at the greed and hubris of the human drive to excavate and exploit.
 In a moment that foreshadows a true a loss of innocence that was the golden promise of the Witwatersrand, there is also pathos and gentle comedy that considers another human impulse: that of remembrance, and maybe even that of renewed hope.

 Single channel HD video installation with stereo audio